© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bank Quay transporter bridge is a scheduled monument protected by Historic England under reference 1006768.
 View the official record →

-Bank Quay transporter bridge is a steel transporter bridge located at Runcorn in Cheshire, constructed in 1905 to carry passengers and vehicles across the River Mersey.
+Bank Quay transporter bridge is a steel transporter bridge located in Runcorn, Cheshire, spanning the River Mersey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006768.

 Bank Quay transporter bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006768.